Three Link

 Shape

-Secondary restrictions
+Secondary constraints

 Real production systems are subject to numerous other restrictions beyond the capacity of so -called primary resources (machines, work centers, production lines).
 Among these additional restrictions, we can mention: